 Many women come to Jubilee lacking a sense of connection.
 When you live in community at Jubilee, you will build relationships with women who understand what it is like to experience and move past homelessness.
 You will also develop valuable life skills as you learn to get along with a diverse community.

-Jubilee’s two-year transitional program gives you the stability and time you need to heal, grow, and rebuild your life.
+Jubilee’s residential program gives you the stability and time you need to heal, grow, and rebuild your life.
 At our three residences in Capitol Hill and one in the University District, you will find safe and affordable housing, learning opportunities, employment preparation, and guidance from care managers as you work toward a living wage career and independent housing.

-Time for transition
+Time for Transition

 We know it will take time for you to heal from trauma before you can get back on your feet and make permanent life changes.
-Jubilee’s two-year program gives you the time and support to stabilize and rebuild your life.
+Jubilee’s program gives you the time and support to stabilize and rebuild your life.

 When you move in to a Jubilee residence, you have peace of mind knowing you are in a safe and dignified environment.
 Jubilee’s affordable community housing features comfortable common spaces including a living room, kitchen, dining room, bathrooms, computer lab, laundry room, and yard.
 This is balanced with a private bedroom for each resident—your own personal space.